keboola/docker-demo/README.md

 Tables from input mapping will are mounted to `/data/in/tables`, where file name equals to the table name with `.csv` suffix.

-Input mapping parameters are similar to [Transfiormation API input mapping ](http://wiki.keboola.com/home/keboola-connection/devel-space/transformations/input-mapping).
+Input mapping parameters are similar to [Storage API export table options ](http://docs.keboola.apiary.io/#tables).
 If `destination` is not set, the CSV file will have the same name as the table.

 The tables element in configuration is an array.